Program Stacking: Combine EQIP, CSP & More

-Last Updated: February 2026 | Source: Program regulations, practitioner experience
+Last Updated: March 2026 | Source: Program regulations, practitioner experience

 This is a free guide, not financial or legal advice.
 Always verify with your local USDA office.
-[Report an error]
+Report an error

-The 30-Second Version
+The Short Version

 The Core Rule: No Double-Dipping, But Stacking Is Encouraged

-Example of what's NOT allowed: Getting EQIP to pay for installing a fence AND getting CSP to pay for installing that same fence.
+What's NOT allowed: Getting EQIP to pay for installing a fence AND getting CSP to pay for installing that same fence.

-Example of what IS allowed: Getting EQIP to pay for installing a fence AND getting CSP to pay you an annual incentive for the grazing management system that the fence enables.
+What IS allowed: Getting EQIP to pay for installing a fence AND getting CSP to pay you an annual incentive for the grazing management system that the fence enables.
 Different activities, different payments, same operation.

 The Big Stacks: Highest-Value Combinations